52HZMercury/HeartEFocus/README.md

 2. select data directory
 3. double click on the video file you want to open
 4. click on the video to select the target
+5. Save Target Labels
-5. export the result to csv
+6. export the result to csv